South Asian Canadians: Mid-20th century

-In 1950, 25 years after settling in Canada and nine years after moving to British Columbia from Toronto, Naranjan "Giani" Singh Grewall became the first individual of South Asian ancestry in Canada and North America to be elected to public office after successfully running for a position on the board of commissioners in Mission, BC against six other candidates.
+In 1950, 25 years after settling in Canada and nine years after moving to British Columbia from Toronto, Naranjan "Giani" Singh Grewall became the first individual of South Asian ancestry in Canada and North America to be elected to public office after successfully running for a position on the board of commissioners in Mission, British Columbia against six other candidates.
 Grewall was re-elected to the board of commissioners in 1952 and by 1954, was elected to become mayor of Mission.

 "Thank you all citizens of Mission City [...]
 It is a credit to this community to elect the first East Indian to public office in the history of our great dominion.
-It shows your broad-mindedness, tolerance and consideration.".
+It shows your broad-mindedness, tolerance and consideration."